Mindfulness Teacher Training Course (MTTC)

 Obligations for a Certificate

-Participation of two week long silent insight meditation retreat with any teacher anywhere in 2020 or 2021.
+Participation of two 5-day silent vipassana / insight meditation retreats with any teacher

 15 Questions about the MTTC